Blank blank WWII Vehicle and Gun Database

 General Information

-The Light Tank Mk VII ICS based on the existing Light Tank and was in use from 1940.
+The Light Tank Mk VII ICS, it was based on the Light Tank chassis and was in use from 1940.
+It was commonly called a Tetrarch ICS.

 It was armed with 1 light machine gun.
 Its main armament consisted of an Ordnance Q.F.
-3inch Howitzer which could penetrate 113 mm of flat plate at 100 metres
+3inch Howitzer weighing 6.300 kg.

 The Light Tank MkVII Tetrarch was a completely new design for a light tank by Vickers, first used in 1942 then adopted for glider deployment by the Hamilcar glider.